The UK’s Best Bass Lures

 Tackle House Feed Shallow Diver

 A legendary shallow diving bass lure is the Tackle House Feed Shallow.
 It has gained a reputation as one of the most reliable and high-performing bass lures out there.
-They usually set you back a similar amount to a decent restaurant meal with an expensive pint.
-Now you can now grab a lure that’s inspired by it for a larger audience here or get the original here.
-Check the size is what you need before you order.
+If new to fishing, I recommend checking the size is what you need before you order.

 Lures like this can be twitched back, retrieved and then paused or simply cast out and given a steady retrieve.
 Even among experienced anglers, there is a lot of variation in how people work their lures.
 I like a steady retrieve with sporadic pausing.